NIFTY 5022,1500.42%

 Core metric: OCF/PAT ratio, margin trend, working capital days

-Score = f(OCF/PAT 5yr avg, margin trend slope, WC days)
+Score = f(OCF/PAT 5yr avg, gross margin trend)

-India nuance: OCF/PAT already enforced at Gate 1; this pillar rewards consistency above the threshold.
-Working capital cycle is critical — PAT can be manipulated.
+OCF/PAT above 0.80 is already enforced at Gate 1 — this pillar rewards consistency above the threshold.
+Working capital cycle is the most manipulable dimension of Indian P&Ls; OCF-based quality filters are more reliable than PAT-based ones.

 Financial Fortress15%